-The actions Desired outcomes Short term (continued) Provide transport upgrades associated with short term development within the PDA: deliver a new north south road link which connects Middle Street in Precinct 1 to Shore Street east. extend Middle Street to the waterfront and deliver as a trunk collector. parking for the marina to be completed. create a new road connection south off Middle Street to service vehicle ferry and recreational boat ramp access and associated parking improvements to the alignment of he current Fison channel.
-Long term Connectivity and accessibility: provides additional vehicle connectivity through the PDA including on-street cycle lanes, and activated mixed use frontages for the mixed use node, access to parking areas, access to ferry Improved ferry services: provision for ferry movement · Develop marina, undertake land reclamation to support the creation of new residential and open space development on reclaimed land.
+The actions Desired outcomes Short term (continued) Provide transport upgrades associated with short term development within the PDA: " extend Middle Street to the waterfront and deliver as a trunk collector. " parking for the marina to be completed. " create a new road connection south off Middle Street to service vehicle ferry and recreational boat ramp access and associated parking Connectivity and accessibility: provides additional vehicle connectivity through the PDA including on-street cycle lanes, and activated mixed use frontages for the mixed use node, access to parking areas, access to ferry Improved ferry services: provision for ferry movement " improvements to the alignment of the current Fison channel.
+Long term Develop marina, undertake land reclamation to support the creation of new residential and open space development on reclaimed land.
 Delivers vision: marina delivery will be a transformative addition to Toondah Harbour PDA.
 Land reclamation: provides for additional development opportunities while efficiently addressing dredge spoil disposal.
 Environmentally and sustainable development: through approval and construction processes.
 Expand the marina: eastern growth of marina to form a larger marina basin, additional residential buildings and extended marine services areas.
 Marina development and dredging strategy: development occurs gradually through the ongoing disposal of dredge spoil and balance cut and fill.